 4.21.17 The Green Belt Review (2018) found the sub-parcel that broadly reflects this site boundary to make a 'low' contribution to the Green Belt purposes as it is well contained with strong boundaries and does not significantly contribute to the wider strategic gap.
 The site was also considered to have 'medium' development potential.
 The site is sustainably located within walking distance of a local convenience shop and accessible by public transport users and the local highway network.
-As the surrounding area includes opportunities for redevelopment of previously developed sites, to ensure an appropriate phasing of development on this site until after the end of the Plan period.
+As the surrounding area includes opportunities for redevelopment of previously developed sites, to ensure an appropriate phasing of development within the Thatto Heath area, it is appropriate to delay any development on this site until after the end of the Plan period.
 Therefore, it is safeguarded to meet development needs for the longer term.